Morning Session, Day Three: Welcome and Keynote Speeches

 Your Holiness, for the last two days, we have been gathering here at the University of Hamburg for The International Congress on the Women’s Role in the Sangha: Bhikshuni Vinaya and Ordination Lineages.
 We have heard from 65 learned scholars from both monastic and non-monastic backgrounds, addressing an audience of nearly 400 people from 19 countries.

-The single bhikshu ordination method, however, also allowed by Buddha, was followed in the case of reviving the Korean Dharmaguptakaka bhikshuni lineage after World War II.
-In this case, the Korean Dharmaguptakaka bhikshu sangha alone conferred the Dharmaguptakaka bhikshuni ordination.
-When the newly ordained bhikshunis had sufficient seniority, they constituted the bhikshuni Dharmaguptakaka sangha for dual ordination, starting in 1982.
+The single bhikshu ordination method, however, also allowed by Buddha, was followed in the case of reviving the Korean Dharmaguptaka bhikshuni lineage after World War II.
+In this case, the Korean Dharmaguptaka bhikshu sangha alone conferred the Dharmaguptaka bhikshuni ordination.
+When the newly ordained bhikshunis had sufficient seniority, they constituted the bhikshuni Dharmaguptaka sangha for dual ordination, starting in 1982.

 When the discussion turned to the Mulasarvastivada tradition, there seemed to be a level of acceptance that it might be necessary to start, as the Koreans have done, with single sangha ordination by a Tibetan Mulasarvastivada bhikshu sangha alone, in order to reestablish the lineage.
 This would be merely an interim step before reinstating dual sangha ordination when the newly ordained Mulasarvastivada bhikshunis have sufficient seniority to serve in the ordination ceremony.